Skip to main content

 Meeting point : Meet at 8.30am at the Chamonix Guides Company: 190 place de l’église.

-Ability level : For people who regularly exercise/take part in sports.
-Six to seven hours of exercise per day.
-You have previous mountaineering experience and want to become autonomous.
-Ideally you have done the mountaineering safety course - Level 1.
+Physical level : For people who regularly exercise/take part in sports.
+Six to seven hours of exercise per day

-- I have already climbed French mountaineering grade “Peu diffcile” routes and I know crevasse rescue basics
+Prerequisites : I have already climbed French mountaineering grade “Peu diffcile” routes and I know crevasse rescue basics, I have already climbed French grade 4 multi-pitch routes.
+I have already abseiled down a route

 Accommodation : One Half-board in hut on Day 3 (Dinner, breakfast & night).